Credit Card Authorization Form - Guide & Template For Business

 Once everything's filled in, you can either process the payment manually if you're using a physical form or enter the information into your payment system if it's digital.

-If you're using a card machine or POS system, simply swipe or insert the customer's card and follow the prompts on the screen to complete the transaction.
+If you're using a card machine or point of sale solution, simply swipe or insert the customer's card and follow the prompts on the screen to complete the transaction.
 If you're billing them later, you can store their card info securely using a feature like Card on File, so you can charge them with just a few clicks next time.

 TIP: Check out our complete guide on how to accept credit card payments for more info on accepting payments.